EpicGamesExt/BlenderTools/.github/ISSUE_TEMPLATE/community_template.md

 ### Checklist:
   1. Is the template in a public GitHub repo?
-  1. Does the template have a link to publicly README describing the template and what rig it is designed for?
+  1. Does the template have a link to public README describing the template and what rig it is designed for?

 Give a brief description of your template and why you think it would be valuable for others.